smilies-polito/Spiker/spiker/README.md

 print(vhdl_snn.code())
 ```

+The **vhdl** directory contains all the code necessary to translate a *snnTorch* description of the network into a synthesizable VHDL description of the corresponding accelerator.

 Figure 2 shows a block diagram of the generated architecture.
 For more details about the various components refer to [Spiker: a framework for the generation of efficient Spiking Neural Networks FPGA accelerators for inference at the edge](https://arxiv.org/abs/2401.01141).

 ![Figure 2: spiker hardware architecture, building blocks](../Doc/spiker.png)